Winegrowers Supplies - Rootstocks for Grafted Vines

 Choosing a rootstock, for the variety you wish to grow, depends on your soil, on the training system / plant spacing, the strength of growth of the variety and its sensitivity in flowering, on how well it ripens its wood and its resistance to winter-frost, on the susceptibility to fungal diseases and the time of ripening.
 Some of the points for consideration are :-

-1. A training system with 1000 vines per acre (which is wide planting by European standards) needs at least an average (Fercal or Gravesac) or vigorous rootstock (SO4, 5C).
+1. A training system with 1000 vines per acre (which is wide planting by European standards) needs at least an average (Gravesac) or more vigorous rootstock (SO4, 5C).

 2. Sensitive (weak) flowering varieties (Siegerrebe, Gewürztraminer etc) should not be on 5BB or 125AA.